Convert RTF to Properties

 Java Properties File

-Simple key-value configuration format used primarily in Java applications.
+Simple key-value configuration format used primarily in Java applications for storing settings, message bundles, and environment-specific configurations.
 Supports comments, Unicode escapes, and multi-line values.
-Standard for Java i18n and configuration.
+The standard format for Java i18n and Spring Boot configuration.
 Config Format Java Standard |

 | Technical Specifications |